datairahub/politicsdb-api/README.md

 ### Enrich deputies data using profile detail page

-Enrich spanish deputies data using the detail page of each depity.
+Enrich spanish deputies data using the detail page of each deputy.
 The following data are obtained:

 ```
 Person: